 Jack Stanley – Beginnings and Contexts

 For a long time I have been concerned about the non-critical use of new media and digital technology by artists.
 This is one of the reasons why I am so compelled by this project.
 Parcel Lab will draw me right into the middle of all this.
 I will get to work closely with folks deeply engaged with new media.
-I will get to see and feel what happens to my work and that of others when put into this form.
+I will get to see and feel what happens to my work and that of others when this form put into.
 I am interested in seeing how the form evolves in response to the content we submit and exchange.

 I opened with a reference to "beginnings".
 Where to begin?
 I like the relationship between "beginnings" and "the detail".
 This idea will be a point of reference for me within this project.
 It will be a continuous point of departure.